barunik/barunik.github.io/_features/02-publications.md

 <br/>

-[Uncertainty Network Risk and Currency Returns](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3772245){:target="blank"} (with M.Babiak)<br/>
+[Currency Network Risk](https://ideas.repec.org/p/arx/papers/2101.09738.html){:target="blank"} (with M.Babiak)<br/>
-preprint draft (Jan 2021)<br/>
+preprint draft (July 2021)<br/>

-**Abstract**: We examine the pricing of a horizon specific uncertainty network risk, extracted from option implied variances on exchange rates, in the cross-section of currency returns.
-Buying currencies that are receivers and selling currencies that are transmitters of short-term shocks exhibits a high Sharpe ratio and yields a significant alpha when controlling for standard dollar, carry trade, volatility, variance risk premium and momentum strategies.
-This profitability stems primarily from the causal nature of shock propagation and not from contemporaneous dynamics.
-Shock propagation at longer horizons is priced less, indicating a downward-sloping term structure of uncertainty network risk in currency markets. <br/>
+**Abstract**: This paper identifies new currency risk stemming from a network of idiosyncratic option-based currency volatilities and shows how such network risk is priced in the cross-section of currency returns.
+A portfolio that buys net-receivers and sells net-transmitters of short-term linkages between currency volatilities generates a significant Sharpe ratio.
+The network strategy formed on causal connections is uncorrelated with popular benchmarks and generates a significant alpha, while network returns formed on aggregate connections, which are driven by a strong correlation component, are partially subsumed by standard factors.
+Long-term linkages are priced less, indicating a downward-sloping term structure of network risk. <br/>

 The video below illustrates the short-term currency network during the Global Financial Crisis.
 If the video does not play properly, feel free to watch it [here](https://www.google.com/url?q=https%3A%2F%2Fwww.dropbox.com%2Fs%2Fbg6uk6prpodwnuj%2FCurrency%2520Network.mp4%3Fdl%3D0&sa=D&sntz=1&usg=AFQjCNEc2H1o7Yen4A_u-iPJZ7qFZOy1PQ).